Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Ensemble rate calculations

 \subsection{Well-mixed Schl\"ogl Model}

-Consider the well-mixed Schl\"ogl model, a quintessential example of bistability in chemical reaction networks (CRNs)~\cite{vellela2009stochastic}.
-The model tends to be studied under chemostatted conditions that fix the concentrations of species A and B while allowing species X's concentration to evolve according to the four reactions:
+Consider the well-mixed Schl\"ogl model, a quintessential example of bistability in chemical reaction networks (CRNs)~\cite{vellela2009stochastic,nicholson2018entrance}.
+The model tends to be studied under chemostatted conditions that fix two species' concentrations $A$ and $B$, while allowing species X's concentration to evolve according to the four reactions:

 where $\tilde{c}_1,\tilde{c}_2,\tilde{c}_3$ and $\tilde{c}_4$ are the stochastic rate coefficients.
 Our starting point is microscopic such that the rate \(\tilde{c}_1\) should be interpreted as the reciprocal of the waiting time for a particular set of $2$ X molecules to react and form 3 X molecules when mediated by a fixed concentration of A molecules.
-In the large system, well-mixed limit of chemical kinetics, it is common to also define macroscopic, or kinetic rate constants \(k_r\) for each reaction \(r\).
-The relation between $k_r$ and the microscopic rate coefficients \(\tilde{c}_r\) are only equivalent for linear reactions and in the thermodynamic limit~\cite{higham2008modeling}.
-By varying the number of A and B molecules along with the rate coefficients, the Schl\"{o}gl system can occupy either a unimodal or a bimodal regime.
-In the bimodal regime, the number $n$ of species X fluctuates, switching between two metastable states.
-A representative trajectory, shown in Fig.~\ref{fig:ER}, oscillates between a state with \(n \approx 5\) and another with \(n \approx 50\) molecules.
-We first set out to compute the rate of bistable switching between those two metastable states, making use of the fact that the dynamics is one-dimensional (1D)\textemdash \(n\) executes a random walk between 0 and some large maximum number \(M\) that we impose for the sake of calculation.
+In the large-system, well-mixed limit of chemical kinetics, it is common to also define macroscopic, or kinetic rate constants \(k_r = \tilde{c}_r (N_{\rm A} V)^m\) for each reaction \(r\) with \(m\) reactants.
+Here, Avogadro's number \(N_{\rm A}\) serves to convert between microscopic measures (counting molecules) and macroscopic kinetic measures (concentrations in molarity) for a volume \(V\).
+In this paper, we focus on the microscopic kinetic picture, viewing the $\tilde{c}_r$ as the fundamental parameters, but these parameters can be converted into $k_r$ for linear reactions or in the thermodynamic limit~\cite{higham2008modeling}.
+In that thermodynamic limit, the stochastic kinetics often tends to the solutions of the deterministic reaction rate equations.
+For the Schl\"{o}gl model, analysis of that deterministic limit reveals that the sign of the discriminant